Battle Of Prairie Grove Revisited

 Saturday, tent canvasses, quilts, blankets and clothes could be seen hanging on trees and fences in an attempt to dry out the wet materials.

 Matthew Emde of Arcadia, Okla., said he was not too keen about his everyday blankets hanging on the fences for visitors to see because they were not authentic material for the Civil War era.
-However, he wanted dry blankets and clothes for Saturday night and Sunday's re-enactment activities.
+However, he wanted dry blankets and clothes for Saturday night and Sunday's re-enactment.

 "We try to be as authentic as we can," said Emde, a member of the 1st Arkansas Battalion.